Giovanni Pesce

 Giovanni Pesce (also known as 'Visone', 22 February 1918 – Milan, 27 July 2007) was an Italian anti-fascist partisan who fought in the Spanish Civil War and World War II.
 A former Communist councillor for Milan, he wrote extensively about his experiences in several books.

 Early life

-Pesce was raised in Grand Combe near Nîmes, France, the son of working class immigrants from Piedmont, Italy.
+Born in Visone, Pesce was raised in Grand Combe near Nîmes, France, the son of working class immigrants from Piedmont, Italy.
 His father worked as a low-paid miner and his mother ran a restaurant for miners out of the family's home.
 The mining community was populated mostly by immigrants, especially Italians.
 After he completed his education, Pesce began working in the mines as a teenager.
 Through living around and working in the mines, he discovered socialist and left-wing politics—both especially popular among the immigrant miners—and became a convinced communist.
 Along with the other miners, he struggled for better wages and working conditions through demonstrations and related activism.